How do rising interest rates affect my loans?

 When considering a loan – whether it’s for a home improvement project or debt consolidation – it's important to consider where interest rates are expected to go, how long you are planning to take to pay off your loans, and what the total costs will be inclusive of any fees that are being charged.

-Figure's Home Equity Line is a low, fixed-rate loan that you can apply for in as little as five minutes and get funding in just five days**.
-There is only a single origination fee, which ranges from 0 to 4.99 percent, depending on the state in which your property is located.
-If you’re considering a loan, you may want to consider us.
+Figure's Home Equity Line is a low, fixed-rate loan1navigates to numbered disclaimer that you can apply for in as little as five minutes and get funding in just five days2navigates to numbered disclaimer.
+There is only a single origination fee, which ranges from 0 to 4.99 percent3navigates to numbered disclaimer, depending on the state in which your property is located.
+If you’re considering a personal loan, but you own your home, you may want to consider us.